Quick Answer

 This involves changing “your” culture to a more inclusive one in which people feel as if they are part of something bigger than themselves and feel supported.
 To do this, you need to actively seek out female talent and develop a high-level pipeline within your organization.

-You need to demonstrate clearly how the organization is conforming to GNC goals and appointing women into leadership positions without negatively impacting men.
+You need to demonstrate clearly how the organization is conforming to gender diversity and inclusion goals and appointing women into leadership positions without negatively impacting men.

 – Provide career development opportunities.

--Promote women to join the boardroom.
+– Promote women to join the boardroom.
 Even if an organization has a quota of female board members, it is important to promote female candidates into senior roles within the company, particularly in areas that can influence decisions, such as finance and accounting.
+The FDIC’s Statement on Diversity and Inclusion encourages regulated institutions to track and report on boardroom representation as part of their compliance posture.

 – Promote gender diversity across your entire organization.
 If you are promoting women into leadership positions in finance, then ensure that there are other females in senior roles around them to support and provide advice on issues such as career development, working together as a team, managing conflicts, and handling pressure situations.